-Bring together all ayurvedic and integrative health professionals to offer each other support, academic discussions, professional development and friendship.
+Bring together all Ayurvedic and integrative health professionals to offer each other support, academic discussions, professional development, and friendship.

-Now it has grown to 27,842 members from 127 countries - including the USA, Canada, India, Pakistan, United Kingdom, Japan, Belgium, Bahrain, Hungary, Austria, Algeria, Armenia, Italy, Switzerland, Kazakhstan, Germany, Israel, Spain, Luxembourg, The Netherlands, France, Greece, Bangladesh, Turkey, Romania, Czechoslovakia, Slovenia, Uzbekistan, Bahrain, Tunisia, Lebanon, Myanmar, Russia, Ireland, Iceland, Latvia, Croatia, Serbia, Lithuania, Belarus, Ethiopia, Albania, Bolivia, Bulgaria, Burma, Norway, Portugal, Poland, Panama, Bahrain, Sweden, Jordan, Denmark, Malaysia, Mauritius, Costa Rica, Estonia, Cuba, Vietnam, Trinidad & Tobago, Barbados, Guadalupe, Saint Lucia, Aruba, Dominica, Ecuador, Dominican Republic, Peru, Brazil, Chile, El Salvador, Egypt, Ghana, Nigeria, Rwanda, Kenya, Colombia, Mexico, Fiji, Argentina, South Africa, Jamaica, Saint Kitts & Nevis, Guyana, Australia, Qatar, Oman, Sri Lanka, Cambodia, Philippines, Hong Kong, Saudi Arabia, Vietnam, Suriname, Venezuela, Thailand, Taiwan, New Zealand, Indonesia, United Arab Emirates, Singapore, South Korea, Cambodia, Nepal, Thailand, Zimbabwe, Moldova, Morocco, Estonia, Cameroon, Honduras, Georgia, Uganda, Czechia, Slovakia, Cameroon, Guinea.
+Now it has grown to 76,482 members from 134 countries - including the USA, Canada, India, Pakistan, United Kingdom, Japan, Belgium, Bahrain, Hungary, Austria, Algeria, Armenia, Italy, Switzerland, Kazakhstan, Germany, Israel, Spain, Luxembourg, The Netherlands, France, Greece, Bangladesh, Turkey, Romania, Czechoslovakia, Slovenia, Uzbekistan, Bahrain, Tunisia, Lebanon, Myanmar, Russia, Ireland, Iceland, Latvia, Croatia, Serbia, Lithuania, Belarus, Ethiopia, Albania, Bolivia, Bulgaria, Burma, Norway, Portugal, Poland, Panama, Bahrain, Sweden, Jordan, Denmark, Malaysia, Mauritius, Costa Rica, Estonia, Cuba, Vietnam, Trinidad & Tobago, Barbados, Guadalupe, Saint Lucia, Aruba, Dominica, Ecuador, Dominican Republic, Peru, Brazil, Chile, El Salvador, Egypt, Ghana, Nigeria, Rwanda, Kenya, Colombia, Mexico, Fiji, Argentina, South Africa, Jamaica, Saint Kitts & Nevis, Guyana, Australia, Qatar, Oman, Sri Lanka, Cambodia, Philippines, Hong Kong, Saudi Arabia, Vietnam, Suriname, Venezuela, Thailand, Taiwan, New Zealand, Indonesia, United Arab Emirates, Singapore, South Korea, Cambodia, Nepal, Thailand, Zimbabwe, Moldova, Morocco, Estonia, Cameroon, Honduras, Georgia, Uganda, Czechia, Slovakia, Cameroon, Guinea.
 Senegal, Mali, Congo, Zambia, Haiti, Somalia, Paraguay, Andorra, Yemen.

-Some of our accomplishments to date are:
+Some of our accomplishments to date include:

 Recognizing excellence in Ayurveda and Vedic sciences by bestowing annual awards for experts in the field of Ayurveda and Vedic sciences

 Forming a network of alliances with national and international organizations